webfactory/ssh-agent/README.md

 * loads a private SSH key into the agent and
 * configures `known_hosts` for GitHub.com.

+It should work in all GitHub Actions virtual environments, including container-based workflows.
+Windows and Docker support is, however, somewhat new.
+Since we have little feedback from the field, things might not run so smooth for you as we'd hope.
+If Windows and/or Docker-based workflows work well for you, leave a :+1: at #17.

 ## Why?

 When running a GitHub Action workflow to stage your project, run tests or build images, you might need to fetch additional libraries or _vendors_ from private repositories.